toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## February 2017
+* Mark Buchanan, _Your God is Too Safe: Rediscovering the Wonder of a God You Can't Control_ (Multnomah: 2001)
+* Mark Buchanan, _The Holy Wild: Trusting in the Character of God_ (Multnomah: 2003)

 ## January 2017
 * Scot McKnight, _Fasting (The Ancient Practices Series)_ (Thomas Nelson: 2009)
 * Dan B. Allender, _Sabbath (The Ancient Practices Series)_ (Thomas Nelson: 2009)